 The female brown pelican has different coloring on her head and neck-

-There were a couple other boats visiting Santa Cruz: Galazy II and Darwin.
-Darwin was my other choice but for some reason, I chose Floreana-
+There were a couple other boats visiting Santa Cruz: Galaxy II and Darwin.
+While planning this trip, Darwin was my other choice but for some reason, I chose the Floreana-

 There are very strict rules about visiting Galapagos: no touching, no taking anything away, stay at least 2 meters from the animals, group visits are timed and only so many boats may visit an island in a day.
 One thing really strange was that none of the animals was afraid of us; they acted as if we weren't even there.
 A little yellow finch on the beach just kept getting closer and closer-